-1. gain appropriate skills in research methodology in art theory and history;
+1. Gain appropriate skills in research methodology in art theory and history;

-2. acquire knowledge of the cluster of theoretical concepts and art trends which characterised the Postmodern era as it is now historically defined, and introduce the global contemporary art field;
+2. Acquire knowledge of the cluster of theoretical concepts and art trends which characterised the Postmodern era as it is now historically defined, and introduce the global contemporary art field;

-3. develop the ability to critically evaluate a given work of art, within its cultural context.
+3. Develop the ability to critically evaluate a given work of art, within its cultural context.

-4. develop the ability to express informed analysis in written and verbal form.
+4. Develop the ability to express informed analysis in written and verbal form.

 The course will cover fields such as defining the ‘postmodern’; art and popular culture; feminism, sexuality and gender; representation, the real and the ‘hyperreal’, the museum effect; death of the artist; art in the public domain, including public space, land and ecology; postmodern design and architecture ; consumerism, art and money.

-Lecture: for 2 hour(s) per Week for Full Term
+Face to Face On Campus 2 hour(s) per Week for Full Term